Supporting a family on one income is not the norm these days, but it’s something we’ve been doing since our first baby was born.

 One way of making extra money is with Swagbucks.
 Swagbucks lets you earn free gift cards for taking surveys, watching videos, shopping online and more!
 Join for free with this link and you’ll receive a $5 signup bonus: Join Swagbucks Today

 (It was ‘Can you travel with babies?
-No seriously, before I even told Dave that I thought I was pregnant I went to the library to research travelling with babies.
+Seriously.
+Before I even told Dave that I thought I was pregnant I went to the library to research travelling with babies.
 If you’re interested, you can read more about that here and here)

 My tips for living on one income (so you can save the other)

-1. Start living on one income before you actually have to
+1. Start living on one income before you actually need to

 2. Set a budget that gives you some wiggle room, you can tighten it later